jossephus/ghostty_ansi_html/README.md

 ```

 ### Use It as Binary
-You can use it as bin using bunx.
+You can use it as bin using bunx/npx.
 You can see your terminal outputs using
 ```
 neofetch | bun x ghostty-ansi-html
 ```